 DHEA: What you need to know

-DHEA has been linked in scientific studies to improving egg quantity.
-As DHEA declines with age and has a vital role in hormone production, it has been used in clinical studies to slow age related fertility problems and increase testosterone.
+Since DHEA declines with age and has a vital role in hormone production, it has been used in clinical studies to slow age-related fertility problems and increase testosterone.

 It has also been found to be low in women with autoimmunity and poor ovarian function.
 For example, if the ovaries cannot produce enough DHEA, testosterone production lowers which impairs the early stage of egg development.
 This results in fewer follicles being recruited each month and fewer arriving at the stage that they would produce AMH.

 You may have sufficient dormant eggs in reserve but they have failed to be recruited each month, leading to a low follicle count and a low AMH.